extremebleem/pdf_merger/README.md

 # pdf_merger
-DLL for combining PDF files.
+DLL for combining PDF files using QPDF.